 ClassCover app

-ClassCover is available on the Apple App store and Google Play.
-A desktop version is also available, and additional information and guidance will be provided as the pilot progresses.
+ClassCover is available in the Apple App Store and Google Play Store.
+A desktop version is also available.

-The app is free for relief teachers and Queensland state schools.
+The app is free for relief teachers and schools registered with the Queensland Department of Education.

 Contact us